ashutoshmjain/homepage/_posts/2017-10-12-Learning-English.md

                  Ought       Ought             "

-Verbs may also be divided into _principal_ and _auxiliary_.
-A _principal_ verb is that without which a sentence or clause can contain no assertion or affirmation.
-An _auxiliary_ is a verb joined to the root or participles of a principal verb to express time and manner with greater precision than can be done by the tenses and moods in their simple form.
-Thus, the sentence, "I am writing an exercise; when I shall have finished it I shall read it to the class." has no meaning without the principal verbs _writing_, _finished read_; but the meaning is rendered more definite, especially with regard to time, by the auxiliary verbs _am_, _have_, _shall_.

 	There are nine auxiliary or helping verbs, viz., _Be_, _have_, _do_, _shall_, _will_, _may_, _can_, _ought_, and _must_.
 They are called helping verbs, because it is by their aid the compound tenses are formed.

-#### TO BE

 	The verb _To Be_ is the most important of the auxiliary verbs.
 It has eleven parts, viz., _am, art, is, are, was, wast, were, wert; be, being_ and _been_.

-#### VOICE

 	The _active voice_ is that form of the verb which shows the Subject not being acted upon but acting; as, "The cat _catches_ mice."
 "Charity _covers_ a multitude of sins."

 	The _passive voice_: When the action signified by a transitive verb is thrown back upon the agent, that is to say, when the subject of the verb denotes the recipient of the action, the verb is said to be in the passive voice.
 "John was loved by his neighbors."
 Here John the subject is also the object affected by the loving, the action of the verb is thrown back on him, hence the compound verb _was loved_ is said to be in the _passive voice_.
 The passive voice is formed by putting the perfect participle of any _transitive_ verb with any of the eleven parts of the verb _To Be_.

-#### CONJUGATION

 	The _conjugation_ of a verb is its orderly arrangement in voices, moods, tenses, persons and numbers.

 	Here is the complete conjugation of the verb "Love"--_Active Voice_.

                             PRINCIPAL PARTS